GPD Win

-GPD Win is a Windows-based palmtop computer equipped with a keyboard and gaming controls.
-It is an x86-based device that runs Windows 10.
-It is capable of running any x86 Windows-based application that can run within the confines of the computer's hardware.
+GPD Win is a Windows-based palmtop computer equipped with a keyboard and video game controls, designed by GamePad Digital (GPD) of China.
+It is an x86-based computer that runs Windows 10 and so is able to run x86 applications within the confines of the computer's hardware.
 First announced in October 2015, it was crowdfunded via Indiegogo and two other crowdfunding sites in Japan and China.
 The GPD Win was released in October 2016.

 History

 GamePad Digital (GPD) is a technology company based in Shenzhen, China.
 Among other products, they have created several handheld video game consoles which run Android on ARM architecture; for instance, GPD XD.
-GPD Win was meant to be a way to play PC games, PC-based video game console emulators, and hypervisors (such as VMware and VirtualBox clients) on a handheld device.
+GPD Win was meant to be a way to play PC games, PC-based video game console emulators, and hypervisors (such as VMware and VirtualBox clients) on a handheld.

 GamePad Digital first explored the idea of GPD Win in October 2015.
 In December 2015, the physical design and hardware specifications were determined.
 In March 2016, initial prototypes were finished, debugged, and shipped.
 GPD started accepting pre-orders in June 2016 through several online retailers, including the Indiegogo page.
-Pre-order backers were offered the device for a discounted price of $330, with an estimated final retail price of $499, but settling on a price of $330 after release.
+Pre-order backers were offered units for a discounted price of $330, with an estimated final retail price of $499, but settling on a price of $330 after release.
 The initially stated goal was $100,000.
 In August 2016, a small batch shipment to industry personnel was shipped.
 GPD started shipping the final product by October 2016.

 Software

-The GPD Win runs Windows 10 Home and is able to run most x86 Windows applications that can be run on desktops and laptops.
+The GPD Win ships with Windows 10 Home and is able to run most x86 Windows applications that can be run on desktops and laptops.

 As of April 2017, several patches are available for the Linux kernel that allows mostly complete functionality of the Win with a full desktop Linux distribution like Ubuntu.